EnterpriseDB/tpa/RELNOTES.md

 ### Major changes

-- Require Python 3 on the machine running tpaexec
+- Require Python 3.6+ on the machine running tpaexec

+- Running ``tpaexec setup`` will now create $TPA_DIR/tpa-venv (it is safe to remove the old tpa-virtualenv directory)

 ## v9.1 (2020-01-20)